SoftwareBrothers/better-docs/README.md

 ### Styling React examples

 Better-docs inserts all examples within an `iframe`.
-This results in following styling options:
+This results in the following styling options:

 1. If you pass styles inline - they will work right away.